Key Project Summaries

 Situation: A state DOT was experiencing concrete cracking between superstructure beams and deck on a number of bridges across the state.
 Although the beam-deck joint was assumed to be integral, undetermined forces were causing the deck to move horizontally and vertically, creating cracks along a fillet and shearing reinforcement bars.
 After several expensive bridge replacements, the DOT decided to try a new repair methodology to reduce the expense and outage time from wholesale replacement of these deficient structures.

-Safe Extension of the Operating Life for a Deficient Bridge
+Safe Extension of the Operating Life for Two Structurally Deficient Bridges

 Situation: A state DOT was concerned about two long-span bridges that showed degradation due to heavy section loss from age and in one case, tidal salt water.
 Both bridges were eligible for replacement due to low sufficiency ratings, but only one was possible to replace due to funding constraints.
 Heavy truck traffic required consideration of structural strengthening for one bridge being replaced while the new bridge was under construction.
 It was determined to defer the $875,000 project in favor of monitoring to assure safe operations.
 The owner decided to monitor the other structure also for assurance of safety while a replacement project was deferred in favor of higher priority projects; a fundamental tenant of good transportation asset management.